Inflectra/rapise-documentation/docs/Guide/oracleforms_testing.md

 rem <launch of the application.jar>
 ```

-Setting `_JAVA_OPTIONS` globally may affect other software or tools, so, in case of any problems you may remove this variable or rename it to something else.
+Setting `_JAVA_OPTIONS` globally may affect other software or tools.
+Therefore, if you encounter any problems, you can remove this variable or rename it to another name.

 ### 3. Change the Launch URL
-See [Launching Oracle Forms Application](#launching-oracle-forms-application) to learn more about the changes to the launch process that needs to be done to enable testing
+See [Launching Oracle Forms Application](#launching-oracle-forms-application) to learn more about the changes to the launch process that need to be made to enable testing.

 ## Launching Oracle Forms Application
-There are two major ways on how your application may be started: using **Internet Explorer** or using **Java Web Start** (`.jnlp` file).
+There are two major ways your application can be started: using **Internet Explorer** or **Java Web Start** (`.jnlp` file).

-In either case, you need to make sure that the URL to the application contains the following parameters:
+In either case, you need to make sure that the application URL contains the following parameters:

 ### From Internet Explorer
 You need to append the following parameter to the URL:
 `...&record=names`

-In case of **Internet Explorer** this means that URL contains this part:
+For **Internet Explorer**, this means the URL must contain this part:

 ![URL IE](./img/of_ie_url.png)

 ### From Java Web Start .jnlp File
-``...&38;record=names`
+`...&record=names`

 ![URL JNLP](./img/of_jnlp_url.png)

 ## Global Object
-Rapise [Oracle Forms Library](../Libraries/ses_lib_oracleforms.md)  includes [OracleForms](../Libraries/OracleForms.md) global object.
-It mostly used to deal with main menu, notifications and status bar.
+Rapise [Oracle Forms Library](../Libraries/ses_lib_oracleforms.md) includes the [OracleForms](../Libraries/OracleForms.md) global object.
+It is mostly used to deal with the main menu, notifications, and status bar.